We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Click here to browse accommodations in Stiges, Spain!

-10 Fun Things To Do In Sitges, Spain
+10 Fun Things to Do in Sitges, Spain

 #1 Explore Old Town Sitges

 Old town Sitges is the heart of the experience, and its winding narrow alleys and streets reminded me a lot of Antibes, France.
 The latticework cobblestone streets are lined with charming boutiques and cafes.
-Bright multicolored flags hang over the roads, adding to the colorful, cheery atmosphere.
+Bright, multicolored flags hang over the roads, adding to the colorful, cheerful atmosphere. Â

 We loved shopping in the many trendy stores and grabbing pizza and gelato at the local restaurants.
 There are great people-watching opportunities here, and the streets get busy with day trippers from Barcelona.
 The pastel-colored buildings and medieval town design are very European and picturesque.